 - DirectTV Now -$35 (kind of)

 - 100 channels for an introductory price of $35.
 But soon that’ll jump up to $60.
 And it has options that push it up to $80 a month.
-Which is little better than regular cable.
+Which is hardly better than regular cable.

 So, there’s a spectrum that everyone falls on with regards to their cable affinity, and this isn’t to pass judgement, but just more of an indicator to you about somethings you could be doing better.

+I mean this in the nicest way possible, though.
 Anyone that pays for Charter, DirectTV, Dish, etc. Essentially any big cable company.
 Especially those that have these along with the other subscription services.
 Most people I know probably fall in this category, and therefore have the most to benefit from changing this.